The Backdrop to International Trade

-We have seen very many bi lateral and multi lateral agreements taken place that have harmonized international trade to a large extent.
+We have seen very many bi-lateral and multi-lateral agreements taken place that has harmonized international trade to a large extent.
 Together with the agreements, several countries have begun to form unions to harmonize and free trade regulations within themselves in a bid to create free markets.

 One such example is the Economic Union of European Countries.
-Initially EU was a Customs Union that further developed into Economic Union.
+Initially, the EU was a Customs Union that further developed into Economic Union.

 Countries have also formed several other types of unions as well as zones in a bid to give impetus to international trade.
 We shall discuss a few of them briefly in this article.